iden3/snarkjs/README.md

     circuit.c(constrain, signalId)

     circuit.nOutputs           // number of public outputs
-    circuit.nPublicInputs      // number of public inputs
+    circuit.pubInputs          // number of public inputs
-    circuit.nPrivateInputs     // number of private inputs
+    circuit.nPrvInputs         // number of private inputs
     circuit.nInputs            // number of inputs ( nPublicInputs + nPrivateInputs)
+    circuit.nVars              // number of variables ( not including constants (one is a variable) ) circuit.nSignals           // number of signals ( including constants )

-    circuit.outputIdx(i)       // returns the index of the i'th output circuit.inputIdx(i)        // returns the index of the i'th input circuit.inputPublicIdx(i)  // returns the index of the i'th public input circuit.inputPrivateIdx(i) // returns the index of the i'th private input
+    circuit.outputIdx(i)       // returns the index of the i'th output circuit.inputIdx(i)        // returns the index of the i'th input circuit.pubInputIdx(i)     // returns the index of the i'th public input circuit.prvInputIdx(i)     // returns the index of the i'th private input circuit.varIdx(i)          // returns the index of the i'th variable circuit.constantIdx(i)     // returns the index of the i'th constant circuit.signalIdx(i)       // returns the index of the i'th signal

     // returns signal Idx given a signalId
     // if the idx >= n , it is a constant